Iliad: Pride

 Pride drives the plot of the Iliad.
 The Achaeans gather on the plain of Troy to wrest Helen from the Trojans.
 Though the majority of the Trojans would gladly return Helen to the Achaeans, they defer to the pride of their prince, Alexandros, also known as Paris.
 Within this frame, Homer's work begins.
-At the start of the Iliad, Agamemnon's pride sets forth a chain of events that leads him to take from Achilles, Briseis, the girl that he had originally given Achilles in return for his martial prowess.
-Due to this slight, Achilles refuses to fight and asks his mother, Thetis, to make sure that Zeus causes the Achaeans to suffer on the battlefield until Agamemnon comes to realize the harm he has done to Achilles.
+At the start of the Iliad, Agamemnon's pride sets forth a chain of events that leads him to take from Achilles, Briseis, the girl he had originally given Achilles in return for his martial prowess.
+Due to this slight, Achilles refuses to fight and asks his mother, Thetis, to make sure that Zeus causes the Achaeans to suffer on the battlefield until Agamemnon comes to realize the harm he has done to him.

-Achilles' pride allows him to beg Thetis for the deaths of his Achaean friends.
-When in Book 9 his friends urge him to return, offering him loot and his girl, Briseis, he refuses, stuck in his vengeful pride.
-Achilles remains stuck until the very end, when his anger at himself for Patroclus' death overcomes his pride at Agamemnon's slight and he returns to kill Hector.
-He overcomes his pride again when he keeps his anger in check and returns Hector to Priam at epic's close.
+Achilles's pride allows him to beg Thetis for the deaths of his Achaean friends.
+When in Book 9 his friends urge him to return, offering him loot and his slave, Briseis, he refuses, stuck in his vengeful pride.
+Achilles remains stuck until the very end, when his anger at himself for Patroclus's death overcomes his pride at Agamemnon's slight and he returns to kill Hector.
+He overcomes his pride again when he keeps his anger in check and returns Hector to Priam at the epic's close.
 From epic start to epic finish, pride drives the plot.